 - Parking is limited for Student Health Care Center patients in the front of the building (Infirmary – on Fletcher Drive).
 If you drive to your appointment, please get a parking permit for your vehicle from the front desk.
 This permit is only good for the day of your appointment.
 (Note: The gated parking lot next to the infirmary building is not for SHCC patient parking.
 Visitors who park there may be ticketed.)

 Save time in the waiting room – fill these out ahead of time!

 - Minor Consent to Treat Form-MUST BE SIGNED BY PARENT/GUARDIAN IF STUDENT UNDER 18

 - Current SHCC Patients Only: Insurance Verification Form

 Get your UF ID number and insurance card ready, then call the main number (352-392-1161) and follow the prompts to establish yourself as a new patient.

-NON-URGENT TRANSPORTATION: Parking is available but limited.
-If you are able, taking a bus or shuttle, biking or walking is the best way to reach us.
+TRANSPORTATION: Parking is available but limited.
+If possible, having a friend drop you off, biking, walking or taking a bus/shuttle is the best way to reach us.